bijection/smoke.js/README.md

 npm add @bijection/smoke
 ```

-Thern you can import or require smoke.js like this:
+Then you can import or require smoke.js like this:
 ```javascript
 import SmokeMachine from '@bijection/smoke'
 ```